 Comparing 103 Dutch cities, Rietveld and Daniel (2004) found that both better infrastructure, and the higher prices for parking cars, encourage cycling; they estimate that a rise in the price of parking by 0.14 Euros per hour increases cycling share by 5 percentage points.
 Given the difference between the average price of parking in their dataset (0.17 Euros per hour) and the maximum (1.23, for Amsterdam), this implies that raising a city’s parking tariffs from the national average to the Amsterdam rate would increase the city’s cycling share by a huge 30 percentage points – almost doubling it.
 That’s just the estimate from one study, so it needs to be taken with a grain of salt, but if it’s anything near correct the effect of pricing parking can be huge.

 A more recent Dutch study, by Harms, Bertolini and te Brömmelstroet (2016), reinforces this view.
 It considers only 22 Dutch cites, but includes information on changes in each of them between 2000 and 2013.
 Unlike Rietveld and Daniel, the new study doesn’t produce quantitative estimates, just rough classifications of what policies work under what circumstances; the lack of quantitative estimates is a limitation, but their method allows them to consider combinations of factors in a way that Rietveld and Daniel could not.
-Harms et al find that in cities with low cycling shares (that’s low for the Netherlands: all other cities in the developed world would also be low, by this standard, so it probably applies where yours), the cycling share rises in response to a combination of infrastructure improvements and increased cost of parking.
+Harms et al find that in cities with low cycling shares (that’s low for the Netherlands, which is still high for the rest of us), the cycling share rises in response to a combination of infrastructure improvements and increased cost of parking.

 The Cambridge study is a good study of the effect of a single big change (a strategically positioned cycle path) in a setting where little else changes; under those circumstances, however, it is bound to find that most of the effect (that 85%, again) is the result of the one thing that changed.
 It tells you absolutely nothing about the relative importance of different factors in promoting a shift from driving to cycling.
 The Dutch studies, by comparing a large number of cities, are able to consider the impact not only of the quality of infrastructure and the cost of parking, but such things as topography (hills), city size, the age and income of the population, political leadership, provision cycle training, and so on.
 The take-home message from them is that both infrastructure and the cost of driving make important contributions to the cycling share.
 Think of those as pull and push factors: good infrastructure makes cycling more attractive, costly parking makes driving less attractive.
 Political leadership on the issue also helps, while training people to ride bikes safely makes no significant difference – findings that will not surprise cycle campaigners.